Federal Government Policies Against Native Americans

 Indian Wars: Sand Creek and Little Bighorn

 The traditional policy of the federal government was to regard the tribes simultaneously as independent nations and as wards of the president.
-Concentration policy- each tribe was assigned to its own defined reservation confirmed by separate treaties.
-The Indian Peace commission recommended replacing the concentration policy with a plan to move all the Plains Indians into two large reservations.
+However, treaties or agreements with the tribes seldom survived the pressure of white settlers eager for Indian land.
+The concentration policy assigned each tribe to its own defined reservation confirmed by separate treaties and the Indian Peace commission recommended replacing the concentration policy with a plan to move all the Plains Indians into two large reservations.

 In the Sand Creek Massacre the whites called up an army in response to attacks by Native Americans.
 However the governor urged all friendly Indians congregate at army posts for protection.
 One Arapaho and Cheyenne band under Chief Black Kettle listened and camped near a fort.
 Nevertheless, Colonel J.M.
 Chivington led a volunteer militia to the unsuspecting camp and massacred 133 people.
 In 1876 General Custer led his men against the Native Americans to try and force them back to a reservation.
-However, he was surprised by a group of tribal warriors that consisted of 2500 natives.
-They killed Custer and all of his men.
-They did not have the political organization or supplies to keep their troops united however.
+However, he was surprised by a large group of tribal warriors.
+They killed Custer and all of his men.; however, the natives didn't have the political organization or supplies to keep their troops united

 Indian Hunting and Dawes Act

-The Sioux turned to a prophet who led them into a religious revival.
+The Sioux were now aware that their culture and their glories were irrevocably fading, thus they turned to a prophet who led them into a religious revival.
 The prophet, Wovoka, inspired a spiritual awakening.
-The revival emphasized the coming of a messiah, but its most conspicuous feature was a mass emotional "Ghost Dance" which inspired ecstatic visions.
-Amonf these visions were images of a retreat of white people from the plains and a restoration of the great buffalo herds.
+The revival emphasized the coming of a messiah, but its most conspicuous feature was a mass, emotional "Ghost Dance" which inspired ecstatic visions, such as the retreat of white people from the plains and a restoration of the great buffalo herds.

 On December 29, 1890 the Seventh Cavalry tried to roundup a group of about 350 cold and starving Sioux at Wounded Knee, South Dakota.
-Fighting broke out in which 40 white soldiers and more than 300 Indians were killed.
-It started as a battle but soon turned into a one sided massacre, the soldiers used their cannons to mow down the Indians in the snow.
+Fighting broke out in which 40 white soldiers and more than 300 Indians died.
+It started as a battle but soon turned into a one sided massacre as the soldiers used their cannons to mow down the Indians in the snow.